-By turning more visitors into customers, CRO can add value to all other marketing efforts and is a great way to boost your ROI for each stream of activity.
-This increases a business’ profitability, as the business can grow without costs (advertising spend) scaling.
+CRO can add value to all other digital marketing efforts by turning visits into conversions.
+It is a great way to boost your ROI for each stream of activity, grow online revenue and increase profitability.

-In this blog, we run through ten different features that can be added or optimised to improve your ecommerce website’s conversion rate.
+In this blog, we run through ten conversion rate optimisation features that can be added or optimised on your website, with the goal of improving your overall conversion rate.

-For a customer, filling in a form and getting all the way to ‘submit’ before being told only then that part of the form is invalid, is frustrating – particularly if they then have to scroll all the way back up through the form and manually check which field is wrong.
+For a user, filling in a form and getting all the way to ‘submit’, only to be told at that point that part of the form is invalid is frustrating.
+Worse still if the user then has to scroll all the way through the form to check which field is wrong.

-Adding in both positive and negative validation increases visitor confidence and improves the rate at which they recover from an error in the form, meaning by the time they read the ‘submit’ button, they’re able to go straight through to the next page.
-Removing this frustration makes it more likely that they will continue with their purchase.
+A way conversion rate optimisation can help to avoid this happening is adding in positive and negative validation.
+This increases visitor confidence and improves the rate visitors recover from an error in the form.
+This means by the time users read the ‘submit’ button, they are able to go straight through to the next page and making it more likely they will continue with their purchase.

-Messages of urgency can influence visitors into taking action, rather than going away and thinking about their decision, as they don’t want to miss out.
-There are several ways you can use urgency messaging in the product pages; highlighting when there are low levels of stock, counting down to when a discount or promotion finishes, or displaying cut-off times for faster delivery are all subtle but powerful ways to increase conversions.
+Messages of urgency can influence visitors into taking action, rather than going away and thinking about their decision.
+There are several ways you can use urgency messaging in the product pages:

 Product reviews are another way of helping your customers decide whether something is right for them and having positive reviews can build trust in both the website and the product.